Clay Thumb Owls

-Clay thumb owls are a great way to introduce clay making to little kids because they’re small, portable and setup is easy.
-In the classroom I use Long Horn White with grog (tiny particles mixed with the clay ) and fire to cone 5.
+Clay thumb owls are a great way to introduce clay making to little kids because they're small, portable and setup is easy.
+In the classroom I use Long Horn White with grog (tiny particles mixed with the clay ) and fire on cone 05.

 First make a small clay ball, about the size of your palm and flatten the bottom by gently tapping on the table.

 Next, twist the ball of clay onto your thumb, slowly pressing down, until the bottom of the ball reaches your knuckle.

 Then slowly squeeze the middle of your clay ball around your thumb, the bottom of your clay ball should now reach the bottom of your thumb.
 Since clay shrinks during firing, make the hole in your owl larger then your thumb by wiggling your thumb around, slowly stretching the base.

 Carefully twist the owl form off your thumb and, again, tap the bottom against the table.
 At this point you can shape your owl using nimble fingers.
 Remember clay absorbs moisture, the more you touch the clay the drier it gets so work quickly but be gentle.
 I tell my students it's like holding an egg.

 Now it's time to decorate your owl.
 You can use anything that's close at hand, I like to use marker caps for eyes because my owls have LARGE eyes.